FlavioSchmidig/FlavioSchmidig.github.io/_teaching/courses.md

 ---
 title: "Teaching"
-layout: page
+collection: teaching
 permalink: /teaching/courses/
-author_profile: true   # optional sidebar
+type: Seminare and lecture series @ neuropsychological program of the psychological faculty of the
+venue: University of Bern
+date: 2017-10-01
 ---

-I have been teaching several courses in the neuropsychological program of the psychological faculty of the university of Bern.

 5 master course and a few bachelor seminar